The Corrs announce 2024 UK and Ireland tour with Natalie Imbruglia

 The band’s seventh and most recent studio effort, ‘Jupiter Calling’, was released in 2017.
 Natalie Imbruglia’s latest full-length record, ‘Firebird’, came out in 2021.

-In 2022, the singer opened up about the struggles she faced on the set of her ‘Torn’ video – saying she was “so body dysmorphic and insecure”.
+In 2022, the singer opened up about the struggles she faced on the set of her ‘Torn’ music video – saying she was “so body dysmorphic and insecure”.